Tyrn/wei/the-insider-en.typ

 grape bunch stood on gilded legs that resembled ram's hooves.
 At this table, provincial  governors  had officially  delivered gifts to palace  department heads.
 Now twenty  people sat behind it.
-Bemish recognized half a  dozen of them -  Federation  envoy Severin, general Stesh, the deceased  Giles' boss, ex-first minister  Yanik  and a couple of high Weian  officials.
-The others were Earthmen - five senators and three people with general insignias.
+Bemish recognized half a  dozen of them---Federation  envoy Severin, general Stesh, the deceased  Giles' boss, ex-first minister  Yanik  and a couple of high Weian  officials.
+The others were Earthmen---five senators and three people with general insignias.

      "They flew in here without troops," Bemish thought about the people  in military uniforms.
 "They don't make  generals out  of Aloms,  they only make